With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

 + PRO: A thriving and diverse economy

-With a highly educated population, expats looking to find work in New York City will find themselves up against some strong candidates when it comes to job applications.
+With a highly educated population, new arrivals looking to find work in New York City will find themselves up against some strong candidates.

 Education in New York City